MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Server-Folders-in-Windows-Server-Essentials.md

  After you restore or recreate the missing folder, it should no longer be listed as **Missing**.

- For information about restoring files from server backups, see the section “Learn more about restoring files and folders” in the topic [Manage Backup and Restore](../windows-server-essentials-manage/Manage-Backup-and-Restore-in-Windows-Server-Essentials.md).
+ For information about restoring files from server backups, see the section “Learn more about restoring files and folders�? in the topic [Manage Backup and Restore](../windows-server-essentials-manage/Manage-Backup-and-Restore-in-Windows-Server-Essentials.md).

 ##  <a name="BKMK_11"></a> Understand shared folders
  There are several different ways that you can access your shared folders on Windows Server Essentials from a device that is connected to the server.
 For more information, see the topic [Use Shared Folders](../Topic/Use%20Shared%20Folders%20in%20Windows%20Server%20Essentials.md).